Categories and filters to classify and organize events

 - Add a new category as many times as you need, one entry at a time, saving after each one.

 - You can color code categories, delete categories, and sort categories up and down to change their order anytime.
-Here is an example of what color-coded categories can look like in your account:

-Other filters are configured just like categories, where you enable or disable each one based on your needs, and input the specific classification terms you wish to use for each filter.
+Other filters are configured just like categories, where you enable or disable each one based on your needs and input the specific classification terms you wish to use for each filter.

 Age group filter examples can include specific ages, age ranges, or age brackets, like Youth, Adult, and Senior.